Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 The second is to prepare the Xiang Chun Crepes batter

-Add flour, oil, sugar, salt, milk, and water into a mixing bowl, mix well until fully blend into a batter.
-Then add the finely chopped blanched Xiang Chun, fold into the batter evenly.
+Add flour, oil, sugar, salt, milk, and water into a mixing bowl, and mix well until fully blended into a batter.

 Batter for Xiang Chun Crepe